edwardKung91/wallet-go/IMPROVEMENTS.md

 ### 3. Transaction Integrity (Double Spending Prevention)
 - **Why**: To ensure no race conditions in wallet updates.
 - **How**: Use DB row-level locks (`SELECT FOR UPDATE`) or distributed locks if needed.
 Optimistic locks such as using an update count can also be used

+### 4. Hiding Secrets like passwords and DB info
+- **Why**: No files on the repository should contain passwords and even potentially usernames for security
+- **How**: Hashicorp vault can be used to keep such secrets and loaded from there by the service

+### 5. Improve masking of internal errors
+- **Why**: Internal errors should only be visible in internal logging to ensure that no information on our infrastructure is exposed
+- **How**: With better mapping of errors and better catching of these in the handler we can respond to the client with more generic error messages

 ---